-Myles Edwards first met Gideon Gathimba whilst racing in a 1 mile running event which was organised by his Father, Mel Edwards for the opening of Aberdeen Sports Village in 2009.
-Since then Kenyan international, Gideon and Scottish 1,500m champion, Myles have become great friends with Myles spending many weeks living and training with him in Kenya.
-Gideon had often spoken about his desire to help disadvantaged children in Kenya and in May 2012 the pair saw a real opportunity to turn this dream into reality.
+Myles Edwards first met Gideon Gathimba whilst racing in a 1 mile running event which was organised by his father, Mel Edwards for the opening of Aberdeen Sports Village in 2009.
+Since then Kenyan international and former 4 x 1500m relay world record holder, Gideon and Scottish 1,500m champion, Myles have become great friends with Myles regularly living and training with him in Kenya.
+Gideon had often spoken about his desire to help disadvantaged children in Kenya and in May 2013 the pair saw a real opportunity to turn this dream into reality.
 Some people's paths cross for a reason.

 An inspirational visit to the Pavilion Village children's home in Karatina provided the catalyst for them to establish the Gathimba Edwards Foundation.
-The Pavilion Village is home to 30 children – most of whom have either been abandoned or abused by their biological parents or in some cases lost them due to HIV.
-The home, run by Agnes and her husband John, was in dire straits with no electricity, broken windows, a lack of food and school fee debts meant many of the children were unable to attend school.
+The Pavilion Village was home to 22 children at the time - most of whom had either been abandoned or abused by their biological parents or in some cases lost them due to HIV.
+The home, run by Agnes and her husband John, was in dire straits with no electricity, broken windows, poor quality mattresses and a lack of food and school fee debts meant many of the children were unable to attend school.